 Welcome back to the thirteenth feature from the Collective Series by The Idle Man.
 We meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products James Wilson is wearing simply click the images.

 Meet James Wilson, an abstract artist living and creating art at his studio in Brighton.
 Breaking the scene recently with his creative designs, Wilson has always had a creative side which has dominated his personality.
 Starting out as a musician, Wilson played and performed for a few years in his home town but after nothing coming from it he turned his creative spell over to an equally practical creative output.

 From painting to clothing, Wilson has used his talent to create designs which can be painted and then printed onto paper, clothing and accessories.
 Spreading his wings, Wilson enjoys experimenting with bright colours and unusual textures to create bold and striking art.
 Finding his inspiration from “the natural world, human form and colour itself” he explains on his own website (where you can find all of his work).

 Having a passion for the natural world and not wanting to harm his inspiration, Wilson prides himself on using only eco-friendly water-based ink on CO2 neutral organic 100% cotton items.
 His unique designs have been used on tote bags, phone cases and a range of jewellery.
 Clearly showing his eye for design, Wilson enjoys the idea that people can find joy in his work in a variety of ways.